yusuf-saif/amis-fct/docs/pm/01-project-brief.md

 > **"The definitive digital home for Islamic education in Nigeria's Federal Capital Territory — trusted by parents, empowering educators, and authoritative for the nation."**

 The rebuilt amisfct.org will be the single source of truth for everything related to Model Islamic Schools in the FCT: schools, events, resources, leadership, news, and community.
+An integrated admin dashboard will replace manual processes for school membership approvals, content management, and annual dues tracking.

 ---